 It was a crazy few months but it brought me my girl back.
 She was incredibly strong and never gave up.
 She held onto that hope.

 To nothing but her legs!!!!

 We are so grateful and thankful and will be forever.
 Thankful to the friends, family and strangers who sent cards, blankets, toys, gifts and love to us.

-It’s hard to believe that was nine years ago.
-NINE.
-Almost a decade.
+It’s hard to believe that was TEN years ago.
+A decade.

 I’m beyond proud.

 Ugh, I dread this day.